 Crust

-- Preheat the oven to 375°F. In a food processor, combine sugar, flour, and butter.
+- Preheat the oven to 375°F. In a food processor, combine the sugar, flour, and butter.
 Blend until the mixture forms a ball.

 - Using your fingers, press the dough into a 9-inch tart pan with a removable bottom, taking care to push the crust into the indentations in the sides.
 Pat until the crust is even and somewhat smooth.
-Bake the crust for 12 to 15 minutes, or until it turns a light share of brown.
+Bake the crust for 12 to 15 minutes, or until it turns a light shade of brown.
 Set aside to cool.

 Filling and Topping